ESA-APEx/apex_documentation/propagation/porting.md

 algorithm.
 Based on this analysis, APEx experts will recommend suitable technologies for implementing your algorithm, ensuring that it integrates seamlessly with APEx’s ecosystem.
 Possible options include:

-- **openEO User Defined Process (UDP):** A flexible and scalable way to define EO workflows.
+- openEO User Defined Process (UDP)
-- **OGC Application Package:** A standardized format for packaging and deploying algorithms as cloud-native applications.
+- OGC Application Package

 This assessment phase ensures that your algorithm is mapped to the most appropriate APEx-compliant technology, setting a clear path for its porting.